Moving to Aged Care

 - What to take with you (functional & favourites)?

-- What to do with what is left behind (farewell)?
-Realistically what are the options (sell, donate, toss)?
+- What to do with what your must leave behind (sell, donate, farewell)?

 - Where to maximise your time for greatest return